JJguri/cv/content/authors/admin/_index.md

 Jony has most than 15 years of experience managing large datasets and almost 10 years developing the Agricultural Production Systems sIMulator ([APSIM](https://www.apsim.info/)) to solve real farm problems worldwide.
-He has [40 published articles](https://www.dropbox.com/s/gzbcs04li2gs8yu/papers.csv?dl=0)
+He has more than [40 published articles](https://www.dropbox.com/s/gzbcs04li2gs8yu/papers.csv?dl=0)
 [[11 in high-impact journals](/publication) (10 as first author!)].
 As a PhD, he received  12 research grants (8 as lead investigator) with a cash value of ~AUD1.2M.
 He is currently mentoring [5 PhD students](/phd) in collaboration with international researchers and has previously supervised [5 Honours students](/#honours) to completion.
-He works with multidisciplinary teams (Academia and Industry) and has experience working in 6 countries (Argentina, Australia, New Zealand, United States, The Netherlands and Germany).
+He works with multidisciplinary and multicultural teams (Academia and Industry) and has experience working in 6 countries (Argentina, Australia, New Zealand, United States, The Netherlands and Germany).